worldyne/module_3_final_project/README.md

 ## Data Understanding

-We used the (UCI Cardiotocography Data Set)[https://archive.ics.uci.edu/ml/datasets/cardiotocography#].
+We used the [UCI Cardiotocography Data Set](https://archive.ics.uci.edu/ml/datasets/cardiotocography#).
 The dataset has 23 predictive features from CTGs as well as classifications by experts.
 There were 2126 data points.

 ## Data Preparation